plang/cryptdata/README.md

 ##CryptData##

-*CryptData is a Trac plugin that allows you to store data in your Trac wiki in a safe way, by using **RSA public/private encryption**.*
+*CryptData is a Trac plugin that allows you to store data in your Trac wiki in a safe way, by using RSA public/private encryption.*

 *At the moment, it only supports one-line pieces of text (passwords), but this might change in the future.
 Everything has been "namespaced" in